Devi2025/INTERACTIVE-QUIZ-APPLICATION/README.md

 Description:

-The Interactive Quiz Application is a dynamic and user-friendly web-based platform designed to create, manage, and take quizzes in real-time.
-The application allows users to test their knowledge on various topics through engaging, timed, and interactive quizzes.
-It features multiple question formats such as multiple choice, true/false, and short answer questions.Key functionalities include user authentication, quiz creation by administrators or teachers, real-time score calculation, and detailed performance feedback.
-The application supports both single-player and multiplayer modes, making it ideal for self-assessment, classroom use, or competitive learning environments.The platform is built using modern web technologies to ensure a responsive design, smooth user experience, and cross-device compatibility.
-With its intuitive interface and robust backend, the Interactive Quiz Application offers a seamless learning and evaluation experience for users of all ages.
+This project is a frontend web development task aimed at building an interactive quiz application.
+The application allows users to answer multiple-choice questions and receive instant feedback based on their selections.
+It is developed using HTML, CSS, and JavaScript, with a focus on dynamic user interaction, responsive design, and smooth user experience.
+Key features include a timer, score tracking, question navigation, and result display.
+The project demonstrates proficiency in DOM manipulation, event handling, and UI/UX design within a purely frontend environment.

 #OUTPUT